Indonesia arrests 34, blocks internet in Papua to curb protests

 In Jakarta, the capital, more than a hundred Papuan students marched from army headquarters to the gates of the presidential palace, shouting pro-independence slogans demanding “Referendum for Papua” or “Freedom for Papua”.

 Some held posters demanding the right to self-determination and an end to racism and colonialism in West Papua.
 Papuan students also held a smaller protest in the nearby city of Bogor.

-The students were arrested and teargassed in a dormitory in the city of Surabaya in East Java after being accused of disrespecting the Indonesian flag during an Independence Day celebration.
+President Joko Widodo told reporters he would invite religious and community leaders from across Papua for talks next week.

-President Joko Widodo has urged the army and police chiefs to act against officers who behaved in a “racist manner” towards students, his chief of staff told news channel CNN Indonesia.
+Widodo has urged the army and police chiefs to act against officers who behaved in a “racist manner” towards students, his chief of staff told news channel CNN Indonesia.

-Police have arrested 34 people in Timika, where thousands of protesters threw rocks at a parliament building, houses, shops and a hotel on Wednesday, police said.
-They accuse 13 of being members of a pro-Papua independence separatist group.
+Police have arrested 34 people in Timika, where thousands of protesters threw stones at a parliament building, houses, shops and a hotel on Wednesday, police said.
+They accused 13 of being members of a pro-Papua independence separatist group.

 Papua and West Papua provinces, the resource-rich western part of the island of New Guinea, were a Dutch colony that was incorporated into Indonesia after a widely criticised U.N.-backed referendum in 1969.

-Widodo has sought to ease tension and improve welfare by building infrastructure in the provinces.
+Widodo has sought to ease tension and improve welfare by building infrastructure.

-He has visited the restive region more often than any of his predecessors, and plans to open a new bridge next month in Jayapura, the capital of Papua province, his secretariat said.
+He has visited the region more often than any of his predecessors, and plans to open a bridge next month in Jayapura, the capital of Papua province, his secretariat said.

 Reporting by Jessica Damiana, Agustinus Beo Da Costa, Sam Wanda, and Tabita Diela; Writing by Gayatri Suroyo and Fanny Potkin; Editing by Michael Perry and Clarence Fernandez